 Upon returning from Vietnam, David pursued higher education and earned a Bachelor’s degree in Accounting from Stephen F. Austin State University.
 He worked as an accountant before establishing his own private accounting practice in Longview, Texas.
 During this time, he and Judy welcomed two more sons, John William and Jason Heath.

-In 1993, following a call to ministry, David and Judy worked and helped found several group home ministries serving children with mental disabilities.
-This calling led David and family to Fort Worth in 1996, where he gained a Master of Divinity degree in Education at Southwestern Baptist Theological Seminary.
+In 1993, following a call to ministry, David and Judy worked and helped establish several group home ministries serving children with mental disabilities.
+This calling led David and Judy to Fort Worth in 1996, where he earned a Master of Divinity degree in Education at Southwestern Baptist Theological Seminary.
 He used his degrees in several churches across the Midwest from Idaho to Texas to develop ministry education programs establishing core values of a Christ led life.

 David redirected his focus to reflect on a redeemed and repurposed life.
 This became his mission in assisting local ministry in providing safe and equitable housing for members of the local community.
 Through this he reached out to the underserved with compassion sharing the love of God.

-David enjoyed woodworking, his family, survived by his wife Judy, his three sons and their families Jeffery and Peggy Sue, John and Cindy, and Jason and Sherry; seven grandchildren, and four great-grandchildren - and stacks of lumber.
+David’s hobby was woodworking, his passion was his family.
+He is survived by his wife Judy, his three sons and their families Jeffrey and Peggy Sue, John and Cindy, and Jason and Sheri; seven grandchildren, and four great-grandchildren - and stacks of lumber.
 He will be remembered for his servant’s heart, his deep faith, and his unwavering love for his family and community.

-Memorials in David's memory can be made to the SBTS Scholarship through Trinity Baptist Church or to the Christian Women's Job Corps of Gregg County at www.cjcgreggcounty.org.
+Memorials in David's memory can be made to the SWBTS Scholarship through Trinity Baptist Church of Longview and to the Christian Women's Job Corps of Gregg County at www.cjcgreggcounty.org.

 Trinity Baptist Church